 I love mirupakaya koora or green chilies curry.
 There are many variations of this curry and I already posted one green chilies curry that my mom makes.
 Today’s recipe is slightly different from that.
 In this recipe onion and tomatoes are ground to paste along with sesame seeds and dry coconut to make the stuffing.
 Onion stuffing is stuffed into chilies and then cooked to make this curry.

 This is my mother-in-law’s recipe.
 She wrote all the recipes she collected over the years in a dairy.
-This recipe is from that dairy.
+This recipe is from that diary.
 Her recipe doesn’t have the quantities for the ingredients, just the required ingredients and the procedure.
 I added the quantities as per my taste.

 I used long green chilies we get in the Indian store, the ones used to make mirchi bajji (fritters).
 If the Indian green chilies are not available, long hot peppers can be used.
 I wanted to do this post in January but could not post it.
 So here it is.